mcallistertad/embedded-client/unittests/README.md

 });
 ```

-Because the use-case of needing to setup and cleanup a `Sky_ctx_t` struct before
+Because the use-case of needing to set up and clean up a `Sky_ctx_t` struct before
 and after tests is common, a convenience macro `TEST()` has been defined:
 ```C
 TEST("should create workspace and validate sucesfully", ctx, {